Point-Voxel Absorbing Graph Representation Learning for Event Stream based Recognition

 $\bullet$ \textbf{DVS128-Gait-Day}~\cite{wang2021eventgait3Dgraph} dataset is proposed for event-based gait recognition.
 It contains 4,000 videos corresponding to 20 classes.
 20 volunteers are recruited for data collection using a DVS128 Dynamic Vision Sensor (the pixel resolution is $128 \times 128$).
-Representative samples are visualized in Fig.~\ref{dataset_samples} (b).

 $\bullet$ \textbf{N-MNIST}~\cite{orchard2015nmnist} dataset is obtained by recording the display equipment when visualizing the original MNIST (28 × 28 pixels).
 The ATIS event camera is used for the data collection and each event sample lasts about 10ms.
 There are 70,000 event files for this dataset, the training and testing subset contains 60,000 and 10,000 videos, respectively.
-The resolution of this dataset is $28 \times $28 and some samples are visualized in Fig.~\ref{dataset_samples} (c).

 $\bullet$ \textbf{HARDVS}~\cite{wang2022hardvs} is a newly released large-scale event-based human activity recognition dataset in the year 2022.
 It contains 107,646 aligned RGB and event modalities corresponding to 300 wide human activities recorded using a DVS346 event camera.
 The spatial resolution is $346 \times 260$ and each video lasts for about 5 seconds.
-Various challenges are considered in this dataset, such as multi-view, illumination, motion, dynamic background, occlusion, etc. We also give a visualization of some samples of this dataset in Fig.~\ref{dataset_samples} (d).
-Following~\cite{wang2022hardvs}, we adopt 64,526 and 32,386 videos as training and testing subsets.
+Various challenges are considered in this dataset, such as multi-view, illumination, motion, dynamic background, occlusion, etc. Following~\cite{wang2022hardvs}, we adopt 64,526 and 32,386 videos as training and testing subsets.